 Long-time APM users also report that APM has given their organizations some unexpected but impactful advantages.

 Most prominent among these positives is the ability to collaborate more easily.
-The new insights and reliable intelligence afforded by a good APM solution enables teams across the organization to be more confident.
-In turn, this single source of reliable intelligence all parties can agree on helps application, operations and development teams to align faster and easier when problems arise and to work together more effectively.
+The new insights and reliable intelligence afforded by a good APM solution enable teams across the organization to be more confident.
+In turn, this single source of reliable intelligence all parties can agree on helps application, operations, and development teams to align faster and easier when problems arise and to work together more effectively.
 More effective collaboration helps teams resolve problems faster, which can make frustrating war rooms a thing of the past.
 As a result, leaders see increased job satisfaction among their team members, leading to higher staff retention.

 Why cloud-native applications make APM challenging

 Even though the benefits of APM are well established, the rise of cloud-native applications has made it more challenging to do well.
 For example, cloud-native apps generate far greater quantities of telemetry data because they are made up of a myriad microservices that dynamically spin up and spin down in the background.
-Each of these microservices exists for a very short period and generates its own telemetry data, adding to the overall signal noise.
+Each of these microservices exists for a short period and generates its own telemetry data, adding to the overall signal noise.
 When this happens, it becomes more difficult to find the most important events taking place within your application infrastructure.

 Cloud-native apps also produce many kinds of data.
 Telemetry data from a serverless environment is quite different from a database or a virtual machine (VM), for example, but a business still needs to normalize and centrally manage all the information as it comes in.
 The velocity at which this data is created is another problem.
 When a cloud-native app includes many smaller microservices, data comes in at a much faster rate than with a monolithic application.
 All these factors have added new challenges that make traditional APM more difficult in a cloud-native application environment.